Chethandc2014/swagger-wiki/Swagger-Core-RESTEasy-2.X-Project-Setup-1.5.md

 Once you complete these steps, your Swagger definition would be available at `/swagger.json` and `/swagger.yaml` at the context root of your application.
 <hr>

+---

+As part of the 1.5 release, we've repackaged the project under the **io.swagger** package.
+If you're migrating, you need to update your imports accordingly.
+This will mostly affect your annotation usage.
+A simple find/replace should cover this change easily.

+The groupId in maven has also changed to `io.swagger`.

+---

 For your convenience there are two RESTEasy sample projects:

-1. [java-resteasy](https://github.com/swagger-api/swagger-core/tree/master/samples/java-resteasy) - includes a configuration based on the usage of the Application class.
+1. [java-resteasy](https://github.com/swagger-api/swagger-samples/tree/master/java/java-resteasy) - includes a configuration based on the usage of the Application class.
-2. [java-resteasy-spring](https://github.com/swagger-api/swagger-core/tree/master/samples/java-resteasy-spring) - uses RESTEasy's own method of integrating with Spring.
+2. [java-resteasy-spring](https://github.com/swagger-api/swagger-samples/tree/master/java/java-resteasy-spring) - uses RESTEasy's own method of integrating with Spring.

 <hr><hr>